 - Integration testing – Integration testing is performed after unit testing.
 In integration testing, the interfacing between the inter-connected modules is tested.

 - System testing – System testing is the third level of testing performed after integration testing.
 In system testing, the application as a whole is tested against its requirement specifications.

 - Acceptance testing – Acceptance testing is performed after system testing and it involves validation of all the business requirements to make sure that the application can be accepted for delivery.

-- Smoke testing - Smoke testing is a type of testing that involves execution of limited number of test cases to ensure that a new build can be considered for thorough testing.
+- Smoke testing – Smoke testing is a type of testing that involves the execution of a limited number of test cases to ensure that a new build can be considered for thorough testing.
 If the smoke test cases fail, then the build is rejected for further testing.

 - Regression testing – Regression testing is the type of testing that is performed to ensure that a code fix or a new functionality implementation hasn’t affected previously working functionality.

 - Sanity testing – Sanity testing is a type of testing that involves running of a subset of regression tests to ensure that a new fix hasn’t affected an already working functionality but in lesser time as compared to regression testing.

 That’s all I have in this section, please let me know in the comments if you have any questions.
 Also, check our software testing tutorial here.